Access

 If a class has more than about a page's worth of method descriptions it's probably too big and should be broken into several classes.

-, etc); use composition rather than extension (that is, use aVector
+Thread, String, Vector, Hashtable, etc); use composition rather than extension (that is, use aVector, don't be aVector; implementRunnable, don't be aThread).

-Do not reinvent the wheel: use the standardjava.util.Collection
+Do not reinvent the wheel: use the standard

 Avoid extension as much as possible.
 Use interfaces and composition and delegation instead.

 If you must extend, try to make your superclasses as abstract as possible.
-For example, common but widely variable methods in subclasses should be madeabstract
+For example, common but widely variable methods in subclasses should be made

 Files and Packages

 Put every class in its own file.
-Use explicitimport
+Use explicit

 Use packages to group related classes together, not to create a single umbrella for a bunch of unrelated classes (sole exception: a toolbox package).